ashok-cs/PSP/Unit IV.md

 Associated methods and attributes of a list may be viewed with `dir(mylist)`.

 Exercises:
-1. What is the error?
+1. What is the error in the following code?
 ```python
 >>> mylist =  [12, 48, 34, 72, 56]
 >>> mylist.pop(2)
 >>> mylist.append(mylist.index(34))
 ```
-2. What is the output?
+2. What is the output of the following code?
 ```python
 >>> mylist =  [12, 48, 34, 72, 56]
 >>> mylist.remove(34)